 Pupil Premium Grant

-The Pupil Premium Grant was introduced in 2011 for children eligible for free school meals, children whose parents serve in the armed forces and for looked after children; its purpose was to close the attainment gap between these groups of children and their peers.
-In 2013 the DfE introduced Pupil Premium Plus funding for looked after children and previously looked after children.
+The Pupil Premium Grant was introduced in 2011 for children eligible for free school meals, children whose parents serve in the armed forces and for children who are looked after (CLA); its purpose was to close the attainment gap between these groups of children and their peers.
+In 2013, the DfE introduced Pupil Premium Plus funding for children who are looked after (CLA) and children who have been previously looked after.
 In doing this, the DfE acknowledged the enduring impact of trauma and loss in children's lives and the key role that schools have in supporting children who have had a difficult start in life.
+More information can be found lower down on this page about CLA.

 At Bowmandale Primary School, we have high aspirations and ambitions for all of our children and we believe that no child should be left behind.
 We aim to strategically use pupil premium funding to fulfil our vision for all children to flourish in order to achieve their full potential and ultimately, to be equipped for the next stage of their learning journey.
 The school draws upon national research, alongside analysis of school data to identify barriers to learning and to ensure that money is effectively allocated in order to work towards overcoming these barriers.